Home Savings Guide: A Guide to Savings Opportunities, Rebates and Tax Credits for Renters and Homeowners

 Upgrading or Downsizing?
 How to Maximize the Resale Value of Your Home

 For existing homeowners or those looking to upgrade or downsize, there are some money-saving (and money-making) opportunities.
 For instance, you’ll want to maximize your profits from the sale of your existing property.
-Conversely, you’ll want to get the best deal possible on your new home.
-Plus, if you’re upgrading to a larger or more-expensive property, ensure that you’re not spending more than you can afford.
+Conversely, you'll want to get the best deal possible on your new home.
+Plus, if you’re upgrading to a larger or more expensive property, ensure that you’re not spending more than you can afford.

 Make Some Minor Home Improvements

 For many homeowners, making a few improvements before putting your home on the market can substantially increase your home’s value.
 Not all home improvements are created equal, however.
 You’ll recoup the entire cost of some improvements when you sell your home, while you’ll likely lose some money on others.
-That’s why making smart decisions about what to tackle and what to let go is key.
+That’s why making smart decisions about what to tackle and what to let go of is key.

 If your hardwood floors are in rough shape, a refinishing job will be money well-spent, increasing the visual appeal of your home to make it more attractive to prospective buyers, particularly those looking for a move-in ready property.
 Refinishing hardwood floors is also a viable option if you have old, stained carpeting that needs to be torn out but has good quality hardwood underneath.